 Value loss created by the food system will likely be greater than the financial value produced...
-Valuations that account for externalities not costed into market transactions can be a key component of change.
+Valuations that account for externalities not costed into market transactions are key а component of change.

 Cooperative (Netherlands, 2014), https://assets.kpmg/content/dam/kpmg/pdf/2014/10/a-new-vision-of-value-v1.pdf.